National Party (Uruguay): Ideology and factions

 Positioned on the center-right of the political spectrum, the Uruguay National Party encompasses both conservative and liberal tendencies.
-Ideologically, it has been described as liberal, nationalist, Pan-Americanist and humanist.
+Ideologically, it describes itself as liberal, nationalist, pan-americanist and humanist.
 Additionally, in the party there is a lack of internal agreement on social issues such as the legalisation of abortion, euthanasia, the age of criminal responsibility and same-sex marriage.
 However, over time, several sectors and the party's youth wing have demonstrated a favorable position on LGBT rights.

 Throughout its history, the National Party has had a strong base of votes in the interior of the country and support from rural voters, due to its historical policy of decentralization of power, compared to the capital's centralist and unitary policy of the Colorado Party.

 The National Party is composed of numerous sectors that encompass different ideologies that range from the center-right to the right-wing.
 The three main factions are the centrist and Christian democratic National Alliance, the economic liberal and conservative Herrerism, and the social-liberal Wilsonist Current.

 The conservative wing is the most influential.
 It dates back to Luis Alberto de Herrera in the early 20th century, and has reproduced a family line of leaders that continued with former president Luis Alberto Lacalle, and has returned to dominate the party, renewing itself generationally through the leadership of his son, Luis Lacalle Pou.